bwitt/ArrMatey/README.md

   - **Slow Instance**: Enable for remote instances with higher latency
   - **Custom Timeout**: Set a custom timeout in seconds (default: 60s)
   - **Custom Headers**: Add additional HTTP headers if needed
-  - **Local Endpoint**: If you use a custom domain for remoote access, you can specify the local address of your instance to use on your home network.
+  - **Local Endpoint**: If you use a custom domain for remote access, you can specify the local address of your instance to use on your home network.
 6. Tap **Test Connection** to verify
 7. Save your instance